 Now that you have imported the NumPy library, you can make a couple of

-arrays; let’s start with two 1D arrays, x
+arrays; let’s start with two 1D arrays, x and y, where y =

-to the integers from 0 to 9 using
+will assign x to the integers from 0 to 9 using

 x = np.arange(10)